Sunday 22 September 2019

 Fee and refreshments

-£60 per person, including tuition, teas and coffees.
-Please let the museum know in advance any special dietary requirements.
-The Museum café will be open for lunch-time snacks or alternatively participants can bring their own packed lunch.
+£65 per person, including tuition, teas and coffees.
+Please let the museum know in advance if you have any dietary requirements.
+The Museum café will be open for lunch or alternatively participants can bring their own packed lunch.

 Please read our terms and conditions before booking.